w3c/EasierRDF/RDF-LAMP.md

 * [RDFLib](https://pypi.org/project/rdflib/) -- Python library for RDF applications.
 * (list others here ... )

+For a curated list of additional tools specifically for Python, see [semantic-python-overview](https://github.com/pysemtec/semantic-python-overview).

 ## Ruby tools
 Tools in this section are for those using Ruby to build RDF applications.